 DISCREPANCY CHECKS.
-The following checks help warn you of improper entries on the worksheets or omission of some components of 2017 NOL.
+The following checks help warn you of improper entries on the worksheets or omission of some components of 2019 NOL on the form.

-- 2015 USED exceeds available balance.. (auto-calc) Answered Yes only if "2015 carryback used" above exceeds, from the screen for the third non-disaster NOL, "Available 2015 taxable income" less "2015 carryback used."
-If Yes, you have an error on at least one worksheet in your entry for "2015 balance remaining for THIS worksheet." - 2016 USED exceeds available balance.. (auto-calc) Answered Yes only if "2016 carryback used" above exceeds, from the screen for the third non-disaster NOL, "Available 2016 taxable income" less "2016 carryback used."
-If Yes, you have an error on at least one worksheet in your entry for "2016 balance remaining for THIS worksheet." - Part III, line 4(d) vs. Part I, Section A, line 25. (auto-calc) Computed as the sum of "Initial loss" on the preceding three screens (for the first three 2017 NOLs) plus "Initial loss" on the current screen (for the 2017 NOLs on the worksheets) less the result in Part I, Section A, line 25 for current year non-disaster NOL.
-TIP: If you have an amount on this line, you have an error in your entry for "Part for different 'Code"" on one of the three preceding screens or your entry for "d Initial loss for III" on at least one worksheet, or both.
+Part III, line 4(d) vs. Part I, Section A, line 25. (auto-calc) Computed as the sum of "d Initial loss" for all sections of line 4 (for the first three 2019 NOLs and the overflows) less the result in Part I, Section A, line 25 for current year non-disaster NOL.
+TIP: If you have an amount on this line, you have an error in your entry for "Part for different 'Code"" on one of the three preceding screens or your entry for "d Initial loss" on at least one worksheet, or both.

 Current Year NOL Worksheet.
-(Figure CA-10) This worksheet is used only when you had more than three sources of NOL in 2017. e-file ineligibility: If you must use these worksheets, you cannot e-file the return because these worksheets are not supported for e-file.
+(Figure CA-10) This worksheet is used only when you had more than three sources of NOL generated in 2019.
+All NOLs entered here are carried over to the next year. e-file ineligibility: If you must use these worksheets, you cannot e-file the return because these worksheets are not supported for e-file.